How To Stop Comparing Yourself To Others And Be More Confident

 Do you always find that you compare yourself to others?
 Maybe you compare your achievements or failures against other people?
 Do you often feel as though others are better off than you are or seem to get more out of life than you do?
 Comparing yourself to others can be a very toxic thing to do, however, a lot of us do it, maybe without even realizing it.

 If you are constantly focusing on what others are doing and achieving, and then comparing that to your own actions and achievements, you may start to feel negative and jealous, which is never nice.
-I am going to be talking to you about how you can stop comparing yourself to others, which should help you to lead a more positive, confident and happy life.
+I am going to be talking to you about how you can stop comparing yourself to others, which should help you to lead a more positive, confident, and happy life.
 Firstly, let’s take a look at the negative effects that comparing yourself can bring.

 Negative Effects Of Comparisons

-Most of the time, comparing yourself can bring negativity and lack of self-esteem, and it’s never usually a productive or positive thing that you should do.
+Most of the time, comparing yourself can bring negativity and a lack of self-esteem, and it’s never usually a productive or positive thing that you should do.

 Here are some negative effects from comparing yourself to others: